cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/readme.md

 # Helper classes

-The helper classes primarily serve as wrapper classes for the use of the different methods used by the plugins.
+The helper classes primarily serve as wrapper classes for use by  different methods used by the plugins.
 Other serve purposes like provided configuration data `PipelineConfig` or preparing `JCL` for one specific execution of a pipeline `JclSkeleton`.

 ## GitHelper